Dnyaneshwar Mulay: High Commissioner of India to Male, Maldives

-Consul General of India, New York, USA
+Consul General of India, New York, US

-He began service as the Consul General of India on 23 April 2013.
-His notable achievements at the Consulate include the varied initiatives of outreach to the Indian diaspora as well as the mainstream American society.
-He introduced a monthly lecture series called 'Media India 2014', which gained immense popularity, while also helping create new conversations on India.
-Another similar lecture series focussing on the Indian states and named 'India-State by State' was also received well.
-He also helped establish a film and Literature Club in order to introduce Indian movies and literature to the American population.
-During his tenure as the Consul General, he has also appeared on Comedy Central's 'The Daily Show with Jon Stewart, in a hilarious episode based on India's elections.
+Mulay began service as the Indian Consul General in New York on 23 April 2013, and during his tenure he facilitated various outreach initiatives to both the Indian diaspora and mainstream American society.
+In 2014 he introduced a popular monthly lecture series called Media India, and a similar lecture series called India: State by State that focussed on the Indian states was also well received.
+He also helped establish a film and literature club in order to introduce Indian movies and literature to the American population, appearing himself on Comedy Central's The Daily Show with Jon Stewart in an episode based on India's elections.

-In response to the Swachh Bharat Abhiyan, announced by Prime Minister of India Narendra Modi, Mulay initiated a Swachh Consulate campaign in New York.
-This holistic cleansing campaign has set a model of Swachh Consulate campaign for other Indian missions abroad.
-Mulay also launched the Consulate at Your Doorstep outreach program with the aim of deepening understanding of US decision-makers on India-US relations and addressing the concerns of the community on passports, visas and other matters.
-Monthly lecture series 'Media India' was another innovative initiative he has started as a Consul General of India in New York.
+In response to the Swachh Bharat Abhiyan project to eliminate open defecation and improve solid waste management announced by Indian Prime Minister Narendra Modi in 2014, Mulay initiated a Swachh Consulate campaign in New York, setting a model for similar holistic cleansing campaigns by other Indian missions abroad.
+Mulay also launched the Consulate at Your Doorstep outreach program with the aim of deepening understanding of India-US relations by US decision-makers, as well as addressing the concerns of the community on passports, visas, and other matters.

-Movement of Positivity

-On February 2, 2019, a day after his service was over with the Government of India as a Secretary in the Ministry of External Affairs, he started "Movement of Positivity" aimed at realizing the values of equality, justice and freedom of every citizen.
-It's to be achieved through creativity, compassion and constructive approach in a democratic framework and constitutional means.